katerindelahoz/Inference-of-unate-Boolean-functions/README.md

 To guarantee full reproducibility, users are encouraged to install the specified versions in a clean virtual environment.

 ---
 ## License

-This project is released for academic and research purposes.
+This project is licensed under the Apache License 2.0.

-(A specific license file may be added if desired.)
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

+See the `LICENSE` file for full details.

 ---